 Calling ID: It is the public identity of calling IMS Subscriber.

 Called ID: It is the public identity of called IMS Subscriber.

+NOTE: When the media type indicates BDC or P2A ADC, only one ID indicating the party using the BDC or P2A ADC is required.